 We can investigate the groups of rigid motions of geometric objects other than a regular n-sided polygon to obtain interesting examples of permutation groups.
 Let us consider the group of rigid motions of a cube.
+By rigid motion, we mean a rotation with the axis of rotation about opposing faces, edges, or vertices.
 One of the first questions that we can ask about this group is "what is its order?"
 A cube has 6 sides.
 If a particular side is facing upward, then there are four possible rotations of the cube that will preserve the upward-facing side.
 Hence, the order of the group is $6 \cdot 4 = 24$.
 We have just proved the following proposition.